AllenInstitute/bmtk/docs/autodocs/source/filternet.rst

 * y_dir: Direction of the y-axis in the movie.
 Options are "up" or "down" (default: "down").
 * flip_y: Flip the y-axis of the movie (default: false).

+A complete example is available in the `BMTK Examples Repository <https://github.com/AllenInstitute/bmtk/tree/develop/examples/filter_movie>`_.

 Grating
 +++++++
 Plays a drifting grating across the screen